 “Heritage and Memorialisation” has been accepted as a track at Design Research Society International Conference 2022 in Bilbao.
 Heritage, Memorialisation, and Design are intrinsically linked through a concern for representation.

-Together, these provide examples of how graphic heritage may be further interpreted as a form of design research inquiry and critical perspective for the benefit of graphic heritage research and practice.
+An international peer review committee accepted three papers (from nine submitted) that present new directions for the future of design research and cultural heritage in digital and analogue form.
+These provide examples of how graphic heritage may be further interpreted as a form of design research inquiry and critical perspective for the benefit of graphic heritage research and practice.

 The featured photograph is by Shaima Elbardawil.